 The best desktop computers: What to look for

 The size of a desktop PC also means manufacturers can fit in more powerful components than you’d usually find in a laptop.
 That means if you want to, you can get a desktop PC with a discrete graphics card (rather than an integrated one), which is useful if you’re doing very intensive editing – including video editing.

 Desktop computers with lots of RAM and a multi-core processor are great for multitasking.
 If you like to have multiple apps open at once, then keep an eye out for 4, 6 or 8 core processors.

 Of course, you can always build your own desktop computer, but while that offers you more flexibility when it comes to power and price (as you source the components yourself), if you don’t have the inclination or know how to build your own PC, then buying a pre-built desktop computer is the way to go.

-Many PC manufacturers offer a range of customisation options anyway, which means you can tweak things such as processor power, graphics cards and storage space at the point of purchase to suit your needs.
+Many PC manufacturers offer a range of customization options anyway, which means you can tweak things such as processor power, graphics cards and storage space at the point of purchase to suit your needs.

 Should I pick an all-in-one computer?

 As well as traditional tower desktop computers, there are also all-in-one computers available.
 These have all the components built into a screen - the Apple iMac being a great example - and there are a number of advantages to this.
 First of all, they are stylish and space saving, as you do not need to have a big beige box sitting on your desk – just the screen and a mouse and keyboard.